 There are many quality face filtering masks on the market that are not N95 approved, most of which are those with replaceable filters.
 The filter material in most of these masks will pass the N95 test.
 However, when the test is performed on the entire mask at very high air flow rates (85 liter/min, compared with the normal adult breathing rate of 7 liter/minute), testing fails.
 Surgical masks are also not N95 approved, but still deemed safe for hospital use.

 If you think wearing a mask may be right for you, consider the benefits of StyleSEAL:

 - Filtration – Multiple filter levels up to 99% of PM2.5 plus active carbon

 - Fit – 4 sizes including child size, and adjustable ear loops to ensure optimal fit

 - Sealing – A strong nose piece with a good fit provide the important tight seal

 - Comfort – Light weight and with exhalation valve to reduce heat build-up

 - Appearance – A multitude of designs and colors to match your lifestyle and wardrobe

 - Lifespan – Off-the-face design keeps the filters off the skin, protecting them from perspiration and make-up.
-Outer mask acts as a washable pre-filter for the replaceable filters inside, increasing lifespan.
+The outer mask acts as a washable pre-filter for the replaceable filters inside, increasing lifespan.